Regional Fire Services

 - Home Construction – Use fire resistant building materials such as stucco, fire resistant shingles and double or triple pane windows can reduce the risk of fire sparks and embers igniting your home.
 FireSmart Home Development Guide

-- Determine your risk by completing a FireSmart home assessment.
+- Determine your risk

 - Yard and Landscaping – You may already be taking actions that help to reduce your risk to wildfire; mowing and watering your lawn, planting fire resistant plants in your garden and using rock mulch instead of wood mulch can reduce your risk of wildfire.
 FireSmart Homeowner’s Manual